 Twilio phone numbers are billed on a monthly basis.
 Unless you are actively using a number, or you want to keep a number reserved for future use, you can reduce your costs by releasing your unused numbers.
+This guide explains the process.

 Release a Phone Number via Console